-A straddle is an options trade with which investors can profit regardless of which direction an asset moves.
-Because of this, a straddle is considered a “neutral options strategy.”
+A straddle is an options trading strategy investors may use to try to profit from changes in volatility, regardless of which direction an asset moves.
+Because the strategy isn’t pinned to a specific market direction, a straddle is considered a “neutral options strategy.”

 How to Put on a Straddle Trade